You can't kill what's stronger

 Working back from Stormraider's Surge we can skip obvious choices and review the advantages of the ones that require consideration.

-Precision is 3 + 0.3 magic penetration per level for a total of 8.4 at 18.
-Add that to the nine 0.87 magic penetration runes for a total of 16.23.
-That means with either 15 magic penetration from Liandry's Torment or Sorcerer's Shoes you have a total of just over 30 - enough for 100% penetration on none-melee champions at just level 14!
+Precision is 1.5 + 0.25 magic penetration per level for a total of 6 at 18.
+Add that to the 9*0.87 magic penetration runes for a total of 13.83.
+That means with either 15 magic penetration from Liandry's Torment or Sorcerer's Shoes you have a total of just almost 30 - enough for nearly 100% penetration on non-melee champions when you hit 18!

 Bandit vs. Dangerous Game has no clear winner.
 Restoring 5% of your missing health and mana is only going to help in a multi champion battle where it lets you get a kill and stay alive for one more hit.
 This situation almost never happens.
-It is basically a wasted selection in most games.
-Bandit on the other hand gives you more gold to get another item every single match.
+It is basically a wasted selection in most games during laning.
+However in a team fight you'll usually at least get an assist, so the health restore is actually good.
+Bandit on the other hand gives you more gold to get another item during laning every single match.
 It is especially useful against another melee champion where every hit is worth half a minion kill.
-If you're ever behind Bandit helps you from falling even further behind.
+If you're ever behind Bandit helps you from falling even further behind so I slightly favour it.

 Savagery over Wanderer is another tough choice since you always need more movement speed.
 The extra damage to make last hitting minions during his handicapped start easier makes Savagery the winner.